Doppelkopf: Bids

 A player that has, for example, announced "Re", but not "no 90", may not announce "no 60" with 9 cards left, because the implied "no 90" would not be legal.

-A Kontra/Re in response to a bid of the opposing team may be made until one-trick later, e.g. a player can say "Kontra" in response to "Re/no 90" as long as he holds nine cards, regardless of when "Re" and "no 90" was announced.
+A Contra/Re in response to a bid from the opposing team may be made until one-trick later, e.g. a player can say "Contra" in response to "Re/no 90" as long as they hold nine cards, regardless of when "Re" and "no 90" was announced.

-When, in the case of a marriage, the partner is found with the second (third) trick, all players need to hold one card (two cards) less than in a normal game in order to make their announcements.
+In a Wedding, if the partner is found with the second (third) trick, all players need to hold one card (two cards) fewer than in a normal game in order to make their announcements.
 A player may not make an announcement before a partner has been found.

-Ansagen/Absagen
+Positive and negative announcements

-The official rules distinguish between "Ansagen" (announcements) and "Absagen" (lit. rejection, but probably used as a pun).
-There, an initial "Re" or "Kontra" is an "Ansage", and all other announcements ("Keine ..." and "Schwarz") are "Absagen".
+The official rules distinguish between Ansagen and Absagen, positive and negative announcements.
+The positive announcements are those claiming the win i.e. "Re" or "Contra".
+The negative announcements (an Absage is a rejection) are those claiming that the opposition are not going to achieve certain scores e.g. "No 90" (keine 90) or "Schwarz" i.e. "no tricks".